chains-project/dirty-waters/steps.md

 4. Consistency of the use of yarn and npm
 5. Check Socket.dev

+Minutes 02/26/34
+Q:
+1. For evaluation, do we want all versions' experiments and what should we include

 Minutes 02/21/2024
 Q
 1. Github doesn't have record about owner transfer